-As one of only nine UNESCO Creative Cities in America, Paducah is an ideal destination if you crave rich cultural experiences.
-The city is also a good choice for people who like to stay active outdoors while on the road.
+As one of only nine UNESCO Creative Cities in America, Paducah, Kentucky is an ideal destination if you crave rich cultural experiences.
+The city is also a good choice for people who like to stay active or outdoors while on the road.

 The Port of Paducah overlooks the confluence of the Ohio and Tennessee Rivers.